manmit-shelar/restAssured-cucumber-framework/README.md

   Run test by setting correct tags in AllTest.java and by setting correct environment in Run Configuration.

 02. From Command Prompt
-  mvn clean install -Denv=api -Dcucumber.options="--tags @tagName"
+  mvn clean install -Denv=envName -Dcucumber.options="--tags @tagName"
   -Denv = Name of environment profile defined in env.conf.
   -Dcucumber.options = tags to be executed.
 Need to select respective tags from feature file.